The Todo Noise Application

 }

-As seen in in the platform-init plugin tutorial, the audio context needs a user gesture to be resume and be allowed to produce sound by the browser, so let's just import and configure it properly (just remind that we have already asked the wizard to install it at the beginning of the tutorial).
+requires a user gesture to be resumed and be allowed to produce sound.
+So let's just import and configure it properly (remember that we have already asked the wizard to install it at the beginning of the tutorial).

 Let's start with the server side: